 So you've been hanging onto BlackBerry for awhile, but you're ready to switch after seeing the shiny new iPhone.
 We can't blame you — iPhone is beautifully engineered and iOS has many great features, including a real focus on security these days.
 Plus, you can even get BBM on your iPhone these days.
 Right?!

 The easiest way to transfer contacts, calendars, and notes is through a cloud service.
 If you're already using one of the many that are cross-platform, you can get your contacts over in just a few steps.
 If you're using Gmail as your primary account on BlackBerry, your address book and calendar should be ready to pull down to iOS with minimal effort - iCloud can handle all of that stuff too.
 If you're using contacts on another service, like Yahoo! or Exchange, the situation is similar.

-- Tap the Settings icon on your iPhone's home screen.
+- Launch the Settings app on your new iPhone.

 Third party services

 If you don't trust Google or iCloud, you can also use a third party BlackBerry app like InTouch to upload and restore content between devices, though there's little reason to trust them any more than Google or Apple.
 Pictures, music, and other files can be shunted over through the native Box apps on both handsets, or Google Drive if you grab PlayCloud 10 on BlackBerry.

 Box even offers automatic uploads on BlackBerry 10 which makes it super simple to get all your photos and videos into the cloud.
 Once they are, just download the Box app for iOS and all your pictures will come down safe and sound, no cords necessary!